o-ran-sc/nonrtric-plt-sme/capifcore/README.md

     ./capifcore [-port <port (default 8090)>] [-chartMuseumUrl <URL to ChartMuseum>] [-repoName <Helm repo name (default capifcore)>] [-loglevel <log level (default Info)>]

-To run CAPIF Core as a K8s pod together with ChartMuseum, start and stop scipts are provided.
+To run CAPIF Core as a K8s pod together with ChartMuseum, start and stop scripts are provided.
 The pod configurations are provided in the `configs` folder.
 CAPIF Core is then available att port `31570`.